 NASA/JPL Solar System Ambassador Program

-NASA welcomes Eastern North Carolina’s first Solar System Ambassador, Lisa Pelletier-Harman.
-The Ambassador program scours the 15 countries that work with NASA/JPL for members of the amateur science community to represent NASA and present information about NASA’s programs, projects and missions.
+NASA and the Jet Propulsion Laboratory (Cal-Tech) welcomes Eastern North Carolina’s first Solar System Ambassadors, Lisa Pelletier-Harman, Brandon Porter and Matthew Bruce.
+The Ambassador program scours the 16 countries that work with NASA/JPL for members of the amateur science community to represent NASA and present information about NASA’s programs, projects and missions.
 All programs are free to the public.
-Lisa will be working with the area’s State and National Parks to present monthly educational programs, as well as special requests for under served educational institutions such as local Museums and School Programs.
-Focusing on upcoming Missions, as well as NASA’s special projects, such as activity on Earth (Weather, Climate Change and Natural Disasters), Lisa will also be working with the community’s youth.
-Focusing on STEM/STEAM programs Lisa will endeavor to make Science interesting and less intimidating for students in the hopes of helping them reach their full potential.
+Lisa, Brandon and Matthew will be working with the area’s State and National Parks to present monthly educational programs, as well as special requests for under served educational institutions such as local Museums and School Programs and Public Libraries.
+Focusing on upcoming Missions, as well as NASA’s special projects, such as activity on Earth (Weather, Climate Change and Natural Disasters), Lisa, Brandon and Matthew will also be working with the community’s youth.
+Focusing on STEM/STEAM programs Lisa, Brandon and Matthew will endeavor to make Science interesting and less intimidating for students in the hopes of helping them reach their full potential.

-Lisa Pelletier-Harman’s Bio, Schedule and Contact Information:
+Lisa Pelletier-Harman’s Bio, Schedule and Contact Information

 Brandon Porter’s Bio, Schedule and Contact Information